 Derivative transaction means a financial contract whose value is derived from the values of one or more underlying assets, reference rates, or indices of asset values or reference rates.
-Derivative contracts include interest rate derivative contracts, exchange rate derivative contracts, equity derivative contracts, commodity derivative contracts, credit derivative contracts, forward contracts and any other instrument that poses similar counterparty credit risks.
+Derivative contracts include interest rate derivative contracts, exchange rate derivative contracts, commodity derivative contracts, credit derivative contracts, forward contracts and any other instrument that poses similar counterparty credit risks.

 The Firm enters into derivative transactions for market making or managing own risk exposures.
 These derivatives are executed with third parties and with other DB affiliates outside the IHC consolidated group.
 The Firm may be required to post initial or variation margin with regards to such derivative exposures.
-Additionally, collateral calls could also be driven as a result of a downgrade to DB's external credit ratings.
+Additionally, collateral calls could also occur in response to a downgrade to DB's external credit ratings.

-The following table summarizes average weighted amount of derivatives related net cash outflows for the three months ended December 30, 2022.
+The following table summarizes average weighted amount of derivatives related net cash outflows for the three months ended September 30, 2024, and the three months ended December 31, 2024, respectively.